pingcap/tidb/docs/design/2021-04-18-common-table-expression.md

 Most mainstream DBMS use `Merge` and `Materialization` to implement non-recursive cte, while recursive cte can only be implemented with `Materialization`.
 `Merge` is preferred when there are no side effects, such as random()/cur_timestamp() is used in subquery.
 But when CTE is referenced multiple times, `Materialization` may be better.
-Also user can control which method to use explicitly by using hint.
+Also users can control which method to use explicitly by using hints.

 ### Materialization
 For `Materialization`, most DBMS use some kind of container to store materialized result,